MDViktor/testrep/README.md

 - [ ] task #2

 reference on users:
-@ MDViktor what do yo mean about it @github/support
+@MDViktor what do yo mean about it @github/support